 People who have a higher body weight are vulnerable to stereotypes, bias, bullying, and discrimination in our society.
 Known as “weight bias” or “weight stigma,” these experiences occur for both children and adults in many aspects of daily life.
 People face weight discrimination in the workplace, biased attitudes from health care professionals, negative stereotypes in the media, barriers in education, and weight stigma in interpersonal relationships.
 These stigmatizing experiences are harmful, leading to both immediate and long-term consequences for emotional and physical health, reducing quality of life.

-The Rudd Center aims to address weight bias and discrimination through research, education, and advocacy.
+The Rudd Center aims to address weight bias, weight stigma, and weight discrimination through research, education, and advocacy.
 We’re working to draw attention to weight bias and develop strategies to address this societal problem, by educating and engaging young people, families, teachers, employers, health care professionals, and policymakers.

-To effectively address weight bias, efforts are needed in multiple settings throughout our society.
+To effectively address weight bias or weight stigma, efforts are needed in multiple settings throughout our society.
 Below are informational resources that provide education about weight discrimination and strategies to address this problem.

 The way that persons with obesity are portrayed by the media profoundly shapes the public's understanding and attitudes about persons of higher weight.
-Television, movies, and social media often reinforce negative attitudes about body weight and perpetuate weight bias throughout our society.
+Television, movies, and social media often reinforce negative attitudes about body weight and perpetuate weight bias or weight stigma throughout our society.
 For example, characters with larger bodies depicted in popular TV shows and movies are often negatively stereotyped (e.g., portrayed as greedy, sloppy, or unpopular) and are seen in stereotypical roles (e.g., overeating unhealthy foods and being lazy).

 There are important opportunities for the media to play a role in efforts to help reduce societal prejudice towards individuals affected by obesity.
 The Rudd Center has created resources to be used by media professionals, educators, and health professionals for the purpose of improving media content related to obesity and improving respectful portrayals of people regardless of their body size.